microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 5. Click **Create**.

-**Important**: Make sure you return to the Azure portal and shut down this VM after you complete this lab.
+**Important**: Make sure you return to the Azure Portal and shut down this VM after you complete this lab.
+If you do not do this, your VM will continue to consume your available Azure credit.
+Azure now has [automatic start/stop features for VMs](https://docs.microsoft.com/azure/automation/automation-solution-vm-management) but you must configure them accordingly.

 6. Wait a few minutes while the DSVM deploys.
 After it deploys, you will see a dashboard for your new VM.
 At the top of the dashboard, you will see controls.